Cosmian/kms/sgx/README.md

 The `public_data` directory contains the compiled manifest with all trusted files hashes.

-__Note__: the `MR_SIGNER` should be ignore.
-It is logical wrong because we don't use cosmian public key to generate the enclave in that case.
+__Note__: the `MR_SIGNER` should be ignored.
+It is obviously wrong because we don't use cosmian public key to generate the enclave in that case.